bowenYi/3DModelReader/README.md

 # 3DModelReader
-read 3D model and display by c++ with openGL
+read 3D model and display it by c++ with openGL